OliverSimonGH/Evolve/README.md

 Keep note that 2 checkboxes must ticked from 1-5, and if you do tick a checkbox on either 1 or 5 then you will have to comment on why you gave them such a high or low rating.

 If you do not follow the rules above, then you will not be able to proceed to the next question and will be prompted to answer correctly.

+When you have ticked 2 checkboxes and filled in a comment (or not), then you will be able to proceed to the next question, this can be done by clicking the "Next" button at the bottom right of the webpage.

 When you finish a questionnaire, you will be redirected to your dashboard where you will be able to logout.